 Events Organized by TBU

 - Rector’s Decree No. RR/1/2021 – This Rector’s Decree abrogates the Rector’s Decree No. RR/46/2020 and is valid until 23.59 on 22 January 2021. – Temporary Restrictions and Measures Adopted at Tomas Bata University in Zlín in Connection with the Outbreak of COVID-19 Disease

-- Appendix No. 1 – Attendance list template for classes, examinations and individual tutorials (English version)
+- Appendix 1 – Attendance list template for classes, examinations and individual tutorials (English version)

 - Extraordinary and protective measures of the Ministry of Health (external link – Ministry of Health of the Czech Republic)